lmccart/p5-workshop/README.md

     * Is there timing involved?
     * What are the different mini problems you will need to tackle to put this together?

-5. __Studio: Paper prototype games__ Find a way to create some kind of paper prototype that you can test with others.
+5. __Studio: Paper prototype games__ Find a way to create some kind of paper prototype that you can test with others, or a storyboard that you can walk through with another person.
 Try to represent the different elements that come into play at different event times.
 6. __Tutorial: Logic III - state__
 7. __Studio: Build games__
 8. __Discussion: FTP__